rcmanaure/stock-app-flask/flask_api/README.md

 docker-compose build

-## To run one container and start the Flask REST API :
+## To run docker and start the Flask REST API :

 - docker-compose up
 - Go to http://localhost:5000/